Hip Replacement Surgery

 Hip replacement surgery may be an option for patients with severe hip pain caused by arthritis that has not improved with more conservative treatments.
 Hip arthritis can limit your mobility and cause you to avoid many activities because they are simply too painful.
 Hip replacement surgery can greatly reduce your pain and improve your quality of life by allowing you to regain your mobility.

 Dr. Kevin Riché completed a fellowship in orthopaedic trauma and pelvic surgery at Harvard School of Medicine, during which he performed numerous hip replacements.
-He also has 12 years of experience performing hip replacements in private practice.
+He also has over 15 years of experience performing hip replacements in private practice.
 Dr. Riché is happy to answer any questions you may have leading up to or after your hip replacement surgery.

 Who is a Candidate for Hip Replacement Surgery?

 Candidates for hip replacement surgery typically have hip pain and disability caused by arthritis.
 Initially, nonsurgical treatments like medications, injections, physical therapy, and assistive devices like canes or walkers are recommended to treat hip arthritis.
 However, if a patient does not see any improvement with these treatments, hip replacement surgery may be recommended to restore function and mobility of the hip.

 Candidates for hip replacement surgery often have the following symptoms:

 - Pain and/or stiffness in the hip that limits motion, interfering with everyday activities like walking and bending